etsangsplk/casm/examples/00-host/README.md

 correspond to a physical machine.

-Hosts are responsible for establishing network connections between each other, and for multiplexing `casm.Stream`s on top of these connections.
+Hosts are responsible for establishing network connections between each other, and for multiplexing `net.Stream`s on top of these connections.

 ## Demonstration